Alabama DBE Program

 Does this local/state program offer reciprocal certifications with other local/state programs?
 As a result of federal rulemaking effective February 28, 2011, all states are required to accept DBE certification obtained in other states, unless the state finds good cause not to accept it.

 Does this certification expire?
-Documents enumerated by the ALUCP on its home page must be submitted to the ALUCP agency which originally certified the business on a yearly basis in order to maintain certification as a DBE.
+A no-change affidavit must be submitted to the ALUCP agency which originally certified the business on a yearly basis in order to maintain certification as a DBE.

 Are there multiple agencies that offer this certification in the state?
 The Alabama Unified Certification Program can certify a business as a DBE in the state of Alabama without the need for multiple agencies to so certify that firm.
 However, firms intending to perform work in highway, street, or bridge planning, design, major construction or maintenance related goods and services should send their DBE applications to ALDOT.
 Firms intending to perform work primarily as an Airport Concessionaire Disadvantaged Business Enterprise (ACDBE) for related goods and services and minor construction should send their DBE applications to Birmingham Airport Authority (BAA) or Huntsville Madison County Airport Authority (HMCAA).
 Firms intending to perform work primarily in consultant, transit, or minor construction related goods and services should submit their DBE applications to the agency closest to them as identified on the home page for the ALUCP.